ramagottfried/draw-to-client/v3-max/readme.md

 ### Special Functions

 * `processCmdObj(obj)` -- The main parsing function in the `max-svgdraw-client.js` is called `processCmdObj` which processes a Javscript object containing one or more method messages.
 This function can be accessed also from event handlers set by the `/attr` method.
-For example: `/foo/attr/onclick : "processCmdObj({ '/foo/style/fill' : 'red' })"` (note: this is currently broken due to the new overlay layer)
+For example: `/foo/attr/onclick : "processCmdObj({ '/foo/style/fill' : 'red' })"`